TheMcMurder/temporal-presentation/pages/temporal/calendars.md

   and the annotation tells you which calendar system is being used

-  This helps avoid confusion about what absoute moment is being referenced which makes working across calendar systems easier -->
+  This helps avoid confusion about what absoute moment is being referenced which makes working across calendar systems easier

+  Internally Temporal is using the Gregorian calendar system -->